Here's a Rousing History of Influencer Marketing, from the Chicago World Fair to Social Media

 These influencers are more approachable, and more relatable than your average celebrity, as people have seen them grow their accounts from nothing, to where they are today.
 Just like the talent shows we see on TV, they give people the sense that they too could do that if they really wanted to.
 They give people a lifestyle to strive towards that isn’t too far out of reach.

-Why influencers are becoming so essential
+influencers are becoming MORE essential

 We briefly touched on this before, but many social networks are trying to weed out all the noise, and help us focus on the people we know, rather than what businesses are trying to sell us.
 Algorithm changes like this make social media marketing much more difficult for brands, with their reach being cut down year after year.